 “Maybe a glass.”

 “You should really be drinking eight glasses a day.
 Staying fully hydrated can also improve recovery times for injuries.
 You may wish to use the water fountain in the waiting area.
 If it is out of order please dial the number below this desk for building services.”
 The words scrolled across a screen as it spoke them.
-He realized he had said only two more phrases the whole time he had been in the room.

 He returned with a cup of water and stared at the novels.
 He asked the receptionist for directions to the bathroom, and received them.
 He asked it how many more sessions his insurance would cover that year, and it told him seven.
 He asked it to list his medical history and it told him it couldn’t do that.
 He asked it to prescribe some painkillers and it told him it couldn’t do that.
 He asked if it knew Dev and it said there was no practitioner of that name here, and then it told him the chiropractor was ready to see him.